vecn/nbots/README_DEVELOPERS.md

     * 8 chars per indentation level
       (improves readability; discussed on the CodingStyle document cited).
     * Use 3 control statements at most per function (for, if, while).
+    * Use nouns for classes/structures and verbs for functions.
 - About comments
     * All comments must be C-style, that is  `/* comment here */`, avoid using C++ single line comments `// like this comment`.